gavff64/Ruby-on-Redstone/README.md

 - [**rcon-rb**](https://codeberg.org/hernanat/rconrb) — Ruby RCON client used to communicate with the Minecraft server.
 - [**ruby_llm**](https://github.com/crmne/ruby_llm) — Ruby framework used for LLM integration.
 Licensed under MIT.
 - [**minecraft-fakeplayer**](https://github.com/tanyaofei/minecraft-fakeplayer) — Server-side plugin used to spawn and control the bot player.

+> [!NOTE]
+> The FakePlayer plugin has been slightly modified to support 26.2 as well as add some niceties like grabbing every block and entity coordinate within a radius.
+I don't know Java, so... thank you China ;) iykyk

 ---